mandyhades/kubernetes-vagrant-install/README.md

-> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+> This tutorial is a modified version of the original developed by [DucLA](https://github.com/mandyhades/kubernetes-vagrant-install).

 # Kubernetes The Hard Way On VirtualBox